-Béziers (pronounced bezje, not bezayers like sat nav tried to persuade us) is not exactly what you expect from a southern France experience.
+Béziers (pronounced bezye, not bezayers as sat nav tried to persuade us) is not exactly what you expect from a southern France experience.
 It’s not quite the lavish elegance of the Riviera, nor the shimmering lights of Paris, or even the quiet beauty of Reims.
 It’s a simpler, more raw kind of a place.
 It doesn’t have a beach.
 Parts of it are visibly poorer.
 But it’s got the most amazing view of the Saint-Nazaire cathedral, a bunch of friendly little restaurants and a truly stunning countryside all around.

-Located in the southern region of Languedoc, a name you may recognise if you like vino, Béziers is one of the most ancient towns in Europe.
+Located in the southern region of Languedoc, a name you may recognise if you appreciate good vino, Béziers is one of the most ancient towns in Europe.
 Yet, when it appeared in my flight browser as a £40 (return) destination from the Bristol airport, it was the first time I’d ever heard of it.
 A quick Google search was all I needed to book the flight – it promised good weather, wine and views.
 And it didn’t disappoint.

 Canal du Midi